-Examinations: The material for examinations will come from lectures, the textbook, and other assigned readings.
-The format for examinations will be as follows:

-Written examination items: multiple-choice questions (single best answer).
-In the Fall and Spring semester.
-Health Issues will contribute approximately 4-5 examination questions per lecture to each of the integrated block examinations during which there were Health Issues classes.
-These examinations will cover material in all the courses for the four weeks prior to each examination.
-Additionally, students will be given quizzes throughout the year with questions drawn from lecture material and from assigned readings.
+Examinations: The material for examinations and quizzes will come from lectures, the textbook, and other assigned readings.
+Items will be multiple-choice questions (single best answer).
+Integrated block examinations cover material from all Year 1 courses for the four weeks prior to each examination.
+In the Spring Health Issues will contribute approximately 4-5 questions per lecture to each exam that covers weeks during which there were Health Issues lectures.
+Students may be given quizzes throughout the year with questions drawn from lecture material and from assigned readings.
+Quizzes are formative only and do not contribute to the final exam average.
+Competency in Epi/Biostats introduced in the Fall semester will not be tested by examination and quizzes.
+Internet based modules on Blackboard will assess competency in these areas at regular intervals during the Fall semester.
+Students must demonstrate mastery of each module before progressing to the next one.